pokergeist/FreedomWing-PD/README.md

 **Option 3**

 Use these IP2721-based [modules](https://www.amazon.com/MELIFE-Type-C-Voltage-Trigger-Module/dp/B0953G14Q2).
 Cheaper and they come fixed at 12V so nothing to forget or mess up.
-The pinout and outline is the same so they;re interchangeable with option 2.
+The pinout and outline is the same so they're interchangeable with option 2.

 ![IP2721](./img/IP2721.png)